QuantEcon/lecture-python.myst/lectures/ge_arrow.md

 ex2.Q
 ```

+Note that the pricing kernal in example economies 1 and 2 differ.

-NOTE: The pricing kernal is different because of the aggregate endowments in state 1 and 2 are different now
+This comes from differences in the aggregate endowments in state 1 and 2 in example 1.

 ```{code-cell} ipython3
 ex2.β * ex2.u_prime(3.5) / ex2.u_prime(2.5) * ex2.P[0,1]